-Removable data storage media (i.e., optical disks, USB flash drives, camera memory cards, portable hard drives) and devices may be used but the risks of malware infection and accidental information disclosure must be managed.
-You may use them for work purposes without having to request access, but you should:
+Removable data storage media (i e optical disks USB flash drives camera memory cards portable hard drives) and devices may be used but the risks of malware infection and accidental information disclosure must be managed.
+You may use them for work purposes without having to request access but you should:

-- scan media for viruses before or as soon as you use it in a Police device - wherever possible, encrypt media that could be taken out of the Police environment to ensure that, if it is lost, whoever finds it will not be able to access the data.
-If you only want to read externally provided or published content from a USB device you do not need to encrypt it.
+- scan media for viruses before or as soon as you use it in a Police device wherever possible encrypt media that could be taken out of the Police environment to ensure that if it is lost whoever finds it will not be able to access the data If you only want to read files on a USB device you do not need to encrypt it

-In situations where the media cannot be encrypted, it should be marked with an indication of the content and its classification, if any.
+In situations where the media cannot be encrypted it should be marked with an indication of the content and its classification if any

-Once locked, encrypted media containing SENSITIVE or RESTRICTED information only needs to be protected as an IN CONFIDENCE item.
+Once encrypted, locked media containing SENSITIVE or RESTRICTED information only needs to be protected as an IN CONFIDENCE item.
 USB devices only need to be set up for encryption the first time you plug them into the Police network.
 All files already on these devices will be automatically encrypted once the process is complete.
 Instructions are available from the Service Desk.